Clostridium Difficile ColitisSkip to the navigation

 When the toxins are released, the colon becomes inflamed.

-People who take medicines that reduce stomach acid, such as Nexium, Prevacid, or Prilosec, also have a greater risk of getting a C. difficile infection.
-1
+People who take medicines that reduce stomach acid, such as Nexium, Prevacid, or Prilosec, also have a greater risk of getting a C. difficile infection. footnote 1 Your doctor can help you decide which medicines to keep or change.

 C. difficile may be spread when an infected person does not wash his or her hands after using the bathroom and then touches something like a door handle, bed rail, or phone.
 This may leave C. difficile bacteria on the objects.
 Other people can get infected if they touch a contaminated object and then eat or rub their faces with their hands.
 Health care workers can pass this bacteria from room to room in a hospital or a long-term care facility.